HoldenRiot/postman-api-training/README.md

 ### Week 1 (Tim/Mike):
 - Super high level how data moves from Database to the UI.
 Example: DB -> API -> Angular -> Chrome/UI.
 What is Angular, What is a Database, What is API.
 Terms and Definitions for API Development/ Technology stack/What other popular tech stacks are out there.

+### Week 2 (Matt/Tim/John?):
+- Individual: Building an API Workshop

-### Week 2 (John):
+### Week 3 (John):
 - John will talk about the next gen technology.
 Very specific & why it is important.
 VB6/.net and New Gen.

-### Week 3 (Tim/John?):
-- Individual: Budling a API Workshop

 ### Week 4 (Tim/John?):
 - Finish individuals building a API Workshop